kprohith/django-playlist-manager/README.md

 - I have exported all of the SQL code from all the major migrations that I have made and stored it in /SQL directory in order to maintain database integrity.

+- Set DEGUG = True in setting.py of the backend app to view detailed logs and erros messages